Little Lord Fauntleroy (1936 film): Plot

-The earl sends his lawyer Havisham (Henry Stephenson) to bring Ceddie to England.
-As the earl's sons are all dead, Ceddie is the only remaining heir to the title.
+The Earl sends his lawyer Havisham to bring Ceddie to England.
+As the Earl's sons are all dead, Ceddie is the only remaining heir to the title.
 Mrs. Errol accompanies her son to England, but is not allowed to live at Dorincourt castle.
 For Cedric's happiness, she does not tell him it is because of his grandfather's bigotry.
-The earl's lawyer is favorably impressed by the young widow's wisdom.
-However, the earl expresses skepticism when Mr. Havisham informs him that Cedric's mother will not accept an allowance from him.
+Havisham is favorably impressed by the young widow's wisdom.
+However, the Earl expresses skepticism when Havisham informs him that Cedric's mother will not accept an allowance from him.

 Cedric soon wins the hearts of his stern grandfather and everyone else.
-The earl hosts a grand party to proudly introduce his grandson to British society, notably his sister Lady Constantia Lorridaile (Constance Collier).
+The Earl hosts a grand party to proudly introduce his grandson to British society, notably his sister Lady Constantia Lorridaile.

-After the party, Havisham informs the earl that Cedric is not the heir apparent after all.
-American Minna Tipton (Helen Flint) insists her son Tom (Jackie Searl) is the offspring of her late husband, the earl's eldest son.
-Heartbroken, the earl accepts her apparently valid claim, though Tom proves to be a rather obnoxious lad.
+After the party, Havisham informs the Earl that Cedric is not the heir apparent after all.
+American Minna Tipton insists her son Tom is the offspring of her late husband, the Earl's eldest son.
+Heartbroken, the Earl accepts her apparently valid claim, though Tom proves to be a rather obnoxious lad.

-Ceddie's friend Dick Tipton (Mickey Rooney) recognizes Minna from her newspaper picture.
+Ceddie's friend Dick Tipton recognizes Minna from her newspaper picture.
 He takes his brother Ben, Tom's real father, to England and disproves Minna's claim.
-The earl apologizes to Ceddie's mother and invites her to live with the delighted Ceddie on his estate.
+The Earl apologizes to Ceddie's mother and invites her to live with the delighted Ceddie in his castle.